chdim100/Lung-Tumor-Segmentation/README.md

 Link to the article resource https://www.nature.com/articles/s41467-022-30695-9 Antonelli, Michela, et al. "The medical segmentation decathlon."
 Nature communications 13.1 (2022): 4128.

-This code has been developed for a capstone project as a part of the Udemy course "Deep Learning with PyTorch for Medical Image Analysis".
+The code and the outputs included, have been developed for a capstone project as a part of the Udemy course "Deep Learning with PyTorch for Medical Image Analysis".